tonybentley/signalk-plugin-internet-speed/README.md

 - internet.speed.download - Speed in megabits per second
 - internet.speed.upload - Speed in megabits per second

+# Sytem Requirements

+[Speedtest.net](https://www.speedtest.net/apps/cli) client must be installed on the same computer as the SignalK Server and available as a binary command line interface.
+Without the CLI, the plugin will NOT WORK!

+After installing, check that the CLI is working by executing the command `speedtest -h` in terminal.
+If the help instructions are printed, then you are ready to install the plugin.

 # Installation

 Navigate to the SignalK Server `AppStore -> Availble` link in the left bar navigation and search for `signalk-plugin-internet-speed`.
 See the [plugins documentation](https://github.com/SignalK/signalk-server/blob/master/SERVERPLUGINS.md) for further information.